 - 1. Assist the committee chair as requested in the "pre-proposal meeting" in guiding the candidate through development of the dissertation research proposal. - 2.
 Provide timely and adequate feedback on the student's writing to meet requirements of APA format.
 The committee may recommend the candidate obtain outside assistance with writing as needed. - 3.
-Review the HSRC application in order to be aware of the stipulations made by the committee related to the student's research. - 4.
-Guide the candidate, under the direction of the chair, through development of his/ her independent research and the achievement of a high-quality product and oral defense. - 5.
-Make final judgments about the adequacy of the proposal and be available for consultation during the research work. - 6.
-Guide the candidate in preparation of the dissertation document at the request of the chair, and decide when the dissertation is ready for defense. - 7.
-Attend all committee meetings, proposal, and dissertation defense sessions and be prepared to provide prepared critique and suggestions for improvement as appropriate. - 8.
-Sign approval forms for both the proposal and dissertation defenses. - 9.
-Encourage the candidate to publish his or her work in a peer-reviewed journal after successful completion.
+Guide the candidate, under the direction of the chair, through development of independent research and the achievement of a high-quality product and oral defense. - 4.
+Make final judgments about the adequacy of the proposal and be available for consultation during the research work. - 5.
+Guide the candidate in preparation of the dissertation document at the request of the chair, and decide when the dissertation is ready for defense. - 6.
+Attend all committee meetings, proposal, and dissertation defense sessions and be prepared to provide critique and suggestions for improvement as appropriate. - 7.
+Sign approval forms for both the proposal and dissertation defenses. - 8.
+Encourage the candidate to publish the work in a peer-reviewed journal after successful completion.